CR O-Rings (Neoprene / Chloroprene)

 Marine

-Deck hardware seals, hatch gaskets, outboard motor seals and weather-exposed fittings
+Deck hardware seals, hatch gaskets, outboard motor seals and weather-exposed fittings requiring continuous salt air and UV resistance.

 Outdoor Equipment

-Lighting fixture seals, enclosure gaskets and outdoor electrical box seals
+Lighting fixture seals, enclosure gaskets and outdoor electrical box seals in ozone-rich coastal and industrial atmospheres.

 Automotive

-Air conditioning hoses, refrigerant seals and coolant system components
+Air conditioning hoses, refrigerant seals and coolant system components requiring ozone resistance and moderate oil contact.

 Chemical Compatibility Summary